pxslip/db-studio/docs/extensions/panels.md

 ::: warning Vue Version

-The Directus App uses Vue 3.
+The DB Studio App uses Vue 3.
 There might be 3rd party libraries that aren't yet compatible with Vue 3.

 :::